 Captain Obvious: Played for laughs.
 In his interview with Rob Lowe, Jiminy confirms that Lowe plays a speechwriter for the president.
 Jiminy adds: "But not for the real president; this is for a fictitious president?"
 Lowe just smiles while the audience laughs.

-In his interview with Lorraine Bracco, he compliments her beauty: "The combination is just to make you melt.
+In his interview with Lorraine Bracco, he compliments her beauty and voice: "The combination is just to make you melt.
 Any heterosexual will tell you!...
 The gay boys won't."

 The Casanova: Guest Alec Baldwin was portrayed as this in his interview, admitting that only one woman ever turned down his sexual advances.